Beraliv/beraliv.dev/packages/blog2/src/content/2022-09-10-with-or-without-enums.md

 ### Enum is NOT just a type feature added

-TypeScript is supposed to be JavaScript, but with static type features added
+TypeScript is supposed to be JavaScript, but with static type features added.

 If we remove all of the types from TypeScript code, what's left should be valid JavaScript code.

 The formal word used in the TypeScript documentation is "type-level extension":

 > Most TypeScript features are type-level extensions to JavaScript, and they don't affect the code's runtime behaviour.

+Given function `add` in TypeScript:

 ```typescript title="TypeScript example"
 function add(x: number, y: number): number {